buttheadbob/MDK-SE/Continuous-Running-No-Timers-Needed.md

 * `UpdateType.Trigger`:
   Called from a button, timer, sensor or other simple trigger.
 An argument will be passed with this flag.

-* `UpdateType.Antenna`:
-  Called from an antenna.
-An argument will be passed with this flag.

 * `UpdateType.Script`:
   Called from another programmable block.
 An argument will be passed with this flag.